-The recently introduced BS4142:2014 compares two environments with and without the operating sound source, rather than taking absolute noise criteria.
-It is unclear from the standard if a heliport can be considered an industrial or a commercial sound source.
+This standard is used as an environmental noise assessment and prediction tool.
+It considers relative levels rather than taking absolute noise criteria and make use of penalties for tonality, impulsivity and intermittency of the specific noise source being assessed.
+It is unclear from the standard if a commercial heliport can be considered an industrial or a commercial sound source.
 Hence, the assessment is only tentative but it can give an idea of the difference the operation of the heliport makes to the residential environment.
 The standard takes the long term average noise level, LAeq,16h and subtracts the long term background noise level LAf90,16h.
-A 6 dB penalty was added to account for impulsivity and intermittency of the sound.
+A modest +6 dB penalty was added to measured levels to account for impulsivity and intermittency of the sound.

 3. Noise Monitoring

 Long term noise monitoring was undertaken at four sites in the three boroughs between 11th April 2017 and the 1st September 2017, see Figure 1.
 Measurements were taken on balconies (external free field corrected noise levels) and in unused rooms (internal noise levels) of residential dwellings.
 The residents were selected from a list of 25 volunteers provided by the London Heliport

 Consultative Committee which is partly formed by the representatives of the three boroughs.
 The Heliport has an allocated airspace called Air Traffic Zone (ATZ), see Figure 1 which covers an area centred on the Heliport of one nautical mile, 1852m.
+This is the area the noise monitoring took place.

 3.1 Locations of the Noise Monitoring stations

-Measurements were taken at the four locations giving a total of 120 days of valid data during April-September 2017, see Table 6.
+Measurements were taken only during the opening times of the heliport (0700:2300) at the four locations giving a total of 120 days of valid data during April-September 2017, see Table 6.
 Each day of measurements were divided into 5 minute intervals as this is approximately the duration of a helicopter movement.
-This gave a total data set of 14,400 measurements, 9,600 measurements were analysed, the day time measurements.
+This gave a total data set of 14,400 measurements, 9,600 measurements were analysed,

 Figure 1.
-Aerial photo showing the heliport (*) and four monitoring locations (circles) plus heliport ATZ
+Left, aerial photo showing the heliport (*orange) and four monitoring locations (green dots), right, heliport ATZ Copyright Google.

 3.2 Measurement Instrumentation

-Measurements were taken with calibrated Norsonic Nor140 Class 1 sound level meter (internal measurements) and NTi XL2 Class 1 sound level meter with outdoor environmental kit for external measurements.
+Measurements were taken with a Norsonic Nor140 Class 1 sound level meter (internal measurements) and NTi XL2 Class 1 sound level meter with outdoor environmental kit for external measurements.
 Both meters were within external laboratory calibration period.
-Both meters were also calibrated onsite before and after each monitoring session.
+Both meters were calibrated onsite before and after each monitoring session.

 3.3 Measurement Parameters

-The instrumentation was set to measure on a long term basis, many days or weeks.
-The acoustic parameters measured were LAeq, 5 minutes, LAmaxf, 5minutes and LAf90,5minutes.
-During the post processing of the raw data, the LAeq, 5 minutes measurements were combined to obtain the relevant average day time noise level, a LAeq, 16 hours (07:00-23:00).
+The instrumentation was set to measure on a long term basis, The acoustic parameters measured were LAeq, 5 mins, LAmaxf, and LAf90,5miss.
+During the post processing of the raw data, the LAeq, 5 mins measurements were combined to obtain the relevant average day time noise level, a LAeq, 16 hours (0700:2300).
 This value was further averaged over the duration of the measurements typically from 10-45 days.
 The highest average noise level is the nosiest of the days monitored.
-The measurement times match respectively the operation period of the heliport as well as the relevant guidance and standards documents mentioned above.
-The external readings measured on the residents’ balconies, needed to be corrected to give the free field equivalent levels.

-Further data analysis was undertaken: firstly, by observing the number of times the LAmaxf criterion was exceeded at each location to give the highest occurrence of exceedance and the average number of exceedances.
-This is required criteria for the local planning condition of 81dBA mentioned above.
+Further data analysis was undertaken: firstly, by counting the number of times the maximum criterion was exceeded, called exceedances at each location each day.
+This was then averaged over the number of days the monitoring took place.
+In addition, the highest number of exceedances was also reported.

 Secondly, to obtain the average external background noise level at each location when no helicopter movements are registered.
 This was recorded using the LAf90 parameter.
-This can be used to show the typical noise level at a location without helicopter noise, although other noisy events could be measured such as motorbikes and emergency vehicle sirens.
-This is why the analysis is tentative only as two sites not along the river could include such loud noise sources.
+This can be used to show the typical noise level at a location without helicopter noise